woman in a field

 Someone who is highly resilient bounces back much quicker, with less likelihood of physical and mental adverse effects.

 Some people are naturally resilient.
-If you’d like to have more resiliency, it’s a skill you can continue to develop.
+But no matter where you are on that scale, if you’d like to have more resiliency, it’s a skill you can continue to develop.

 Research shows that resilience can be affected by different factors, like these: